AviatrixSystems/Docs/HowTos/error-msgs.rst

 [Aviatrix Error] Legal terms have not been accepted for this item on this subscription.
 To accept legal terms, please go to the Azure portal ..... and configure programmatic deployment for the Marketplace item or create it there for the first time

-If you see this error message when you launch an Azure ARM gateway, chances are you have not subscribed to the Aviatrix gateway during Azure onboarding process.
+If you see this error message when you launch an Azure ARM gateway, chances are you have not subscribed to the Aviatrix gateway during the Azure onboarding process.
 Either go back to the onboarding page and follow the instructions there, or click `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/Cloud-Controller/How+to+subscribe+to+Aviatrix+companion+gateway.pdf>`__ for guidance.

 ---------------------------------------------------------------------------------